 If you have an older hardwood floor that has been refinished multiple times in the past, it could be that the planks have become too thin to be sanded anymore.
 It’s generally considered unsafe to sand wood surfaces that are any thinner than 0.75 inches.

 Thin flooring planks could compromise the structural integrity of the flooring.
 If you have very thin planks, replacement may be a better alternative to refinishing.

 iv.
 Pick the appropriate sandpaper.

-You’ll need coarse-grit, medium-grit, and fine grit sandpaper for the different stages of sanding.
-A coarse-grit sandpaper will smoothen out the larger, more noticeable blemishes; while removing multiple layers of old paint finishes at once.
+You’ll need coarse-grit, medium-grit, and fine-grit sandpaper for the different stages of sanding.
+Coarse-grit sandpaper will smoothen out the larger, more noticeable blemishes; while removing multiple layers of old paint finishes at once.
 As you get towards the final stages of sanding, you’ll need to switch to the medium-grit and fine-grit sandpapers for an even smoother finish.

 v.
 Sand the hardwood floor.

 With the sander unplugged, attach coarse-grit sandpaper into its sanding pads and lock it into place.
 Next, plug in the sander and run it across the floor in parallel strips.
 After a few sweeps, switch to finer grit sandpaper, making sure to wipe away dust and debris in between the switches.
 Continue sanding until the finish is as smooth as you desire.

 Remember, you want to slowly upgrade from coarse-grit (40-grit) sandpaper to medium grit and finally fine grit (100-grit) sandpaper.
 Skipping directly from 40-grit to 100-grit sandpaper may cause scratch marks on your hardwood surface.